openvstorage/ovs-documentation/Installation/openstack.md

 ### Add more nodes to the Open vStorage Cluster

 Once the Open vStorage software is installed on the first node, you can add more nodes to the cluster.
-This requires Ubuntu and KVM to be installed and configured on these nodes.
+This requires the COmpute and Block Storage service to be added these nodes.

-Execute in the KVM shell of every node (concurrent installations of multiple nodes isn't supported):
+Execute in the shell of every Compute node (concurrent installations of multiple nodes isn't supported):

 ```
 ovs setup